 KHHI Blog

-Traditional Kukri Heat Treatment is the way to go.. a time proven technique since generations
+Traditional Khukuri Heat Treatment is the way to go.. a time proven technique since generations for making knives/tools

 Ian Alexander shares his acquaintance with the 'Aitihasik Khukuri' from KHHI Nepal.
 Was his selection on this knife worth it? for his needs.